seanking/async-await/README.md

 ## Callbacks
 Promises were designed to improve the readability of callbacks by preventing the [pyramid of doom](http://callbackhell.com).
 They also to reintroduce the idea of _returns_ and _throws_, instead of the execution path being the result of side effects.

 The following examples is designed to show to complexity involved with callbacks.
 The _generateGreeting_ method uses _window.setTimeout_ to create an asynchronous operation.
-The method takes a _name_, _callback_, and _delay_.
+The method takes a _name_, _callback_, and an optional _delay_.
 In the case that an invalid _delay_ was passed to _generateGreeting_, an Error will be passed to the callback.
 Otherwise, a greeting will be generated and passed to the callback.

 ```javascript
 function generateGreeting (name, callback, delayMillis) {